erikbos/gatekeeper/docs/api/examples/README.md

 # Introduction

-This directory contains some example API calls.
+This directory contains example API calls for the management API.

 A convenient way to execute these is using Visual Code's [REST Client](https://github.com/Huachao/vscode-restclient).
 This will allow you to edit and execute API calls directly from within Visual Code.